 Sag Harbor is a very small coastal village (i.e. on the ocean, a bay, or inlet) located in the state of New York.
 With a population of 2,282 people and three constituent neighborhoods, Sag Harbor is the 548th largest community in New York.

 Sag Harbor home prices are not only among the most expensive in New York, but Sag Harbor real estate also consistently ranks among the most expensive in America.

-Unlike some villages, Sag Harbor isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Sag Harbor are a mix of both white- and blue-collar jobs.
-Overall, Sag Harbor is a village of professionals, managers and sales and office workers.
-There are especially a lot of people living in Sag Harbor who work in sales jobs (13.94%), management occupations (10.43%) and personal care services (9.75%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Sag Harbor is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Sag Harbor is a village of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Sag Harbor who work in sales jobs (13.94%), management occupations (10.43%), and personal care services (9.75%).